 MCSO has developed a new Incident Report Inspection that has been approved following several revisions.
 The inspection should include instances where prosecuting authorities turned cases down due to a lack of probable cause.
-From September to November, there was a single instance reported by MCSO.
-In addition, the inspection involves the examination of 20 In-Custody and 20 Criminal Citation Incident Reports each month.
+From December to February, there were no instances included in the inspection where reports were turned down due to a lack of probable cause; however, the inspectors found six reports during this period that did not include all of the elements for the crime noted, or where the articulation in the report did not substantiate the charge.
+The inspection involves the examination of 20 In-Custody and 20 Criminal Citation Incident Reports each month.
 We have agreed that these reports should be lagged by one month to ensure that the inspectors have all necessary documents at their disposal when compiling the data.
 MCSO computes compliance rates by reference to a matrix that it has developed to review each Incident Report.
 The matrix includes 27 criteria used to evaluate each IR.
-For this Paragraph, we gauge compliance based upon how many of the IRs had deficiencies with respect to Order-related requirements; therefore, the compliance rate we calculated ranged from a low of 75% in November, to 87.5% in October.
+For this Paragraph, we gauge compliance based upon how many of the IRs had deficiencies with respect to Order-related requirements; therefore, the compliance rate we calculated ranged from a low of 87.5% in January to 95% in February, whereas MCSO reported compliance rates of 97.4% and 99.5%, respectively.
 We continue to evaluate and discuss the new IR inspections with MCSO during our site visits and conference calls.
 We believe that the inspections and resulting BIO Action Forms sent to the Districts with deficiencies, will improve as staff become more aware of the ongoing evaluations.
 The inspections of supervisory oversight continue to show fluctuations that MCSO is investigating and addressing with BAFs, training and policy evaluation.
-We have found that measures like the creation of the Alert Review Committee have greatly enhanced the accountability of Districts and individual supervisors in the completion of their roles.
-We will continue to assist MCSO as the agency develops its new protocols and inspections.
+We have found that measures like the creation of the Alert Review Group have greatly enhanced the accountability of Districts and individual supervisors in the completion of their roles.